kennethbaillie/critcare-test/README.md

 ### Contributors
 - Kenneth Baillie - mkdocs site, accordion html and search indexing script, dropbox download and parsing, automation on github, document comparison check, web app installation.

+## Creating a new directory

+Edit the custom_text.html file
+Find/replace the directory name in index.md

 ## Website updates

 These steps occur to update the website.
 They are specified in yml file in the github "actions" tab: